pritamhazra21/WIT/chapter3.md

 # JavaScript (4L):
 ## Basics,
+### Basics, Statements, comments, variable, comparison,

-Certainly!
-Here's a detailed explanation of JavaScript statements, comments, variables, comparisons, conditions, switches, loops, breaks, objects (such as strings, arrays, Booleans, and regular expressions), functions, errors, and validation, along with code samples:
+Sure!
+Here's a brief overview of JavaScript basics, including statements, comments, variables, and comparisons:

+1. Basics:
+   - JavaScript is a high-level, interpreted programming language primarily used for web development.
+   - It is often used to add interactivity, validate data, and create dynamic web pages.
+   - JavaScript can be embedded within HTML documents or included as separate script files.

-1. Statements:
+2. Statements:
-   - JavaScript statements are individual instructions that perform specific actions or operations.
+   - JavaScript consists of statements, which are individual instructions or commands.
+   - Each statement performs a specific action or operation.
    - Examples of statements:
      ```javascript
      var x = 5; // Variable assignment statement